Meet the committee,say hello.

 Email Sean

-Maureen E Hughes — General Committee
+Maureen E Hughes — Honorary Secretary

 With my husband Graham we have been Graymor Bull Terriers & Miniature Bull Terriers since the late 1970’s.
 Although breeding only one or two litters a year throughout the decades we have had considerable success in the show ring breeding/owning multiple Challenge Certificates winners as well as numerous MBT’s of the year and Breeder of the year accolades.